Skip to main contentSkip to navigation

 NAND degradation produces specific, observable symptoms before total failure.
 Recognizing these early gives you the best chance of a complete recovery.

 • Read-only mode.
 The SSD switches itself to read-only to prevent further writes from destroying remaining data.
 Files are visible but you cannot save, delete, or modify anything.
-This is a firmware-level protection triggered when the reserved block pool is depleted.
+This is a firmware-level protection triggered when the reserved block pool is depleted, and it is the most common failure mode arriving for SSD data recovery on heavily-written consumer drives.

 • Intermittent slowdowns.
 The drive pauses for seconds or minutes during read operations as the controller retries failed NAND pages.
 SMART attribute 1 (Raw Read Error Rate) or attribute 187 (Uncorrectable Error Count) spikes.